FAQ

 As of July 1, 2024, the minimum wage in Nevada is $11.00 per hour for workers who are offered health care coverage and $12.00 for those without workplace health policies.

-The minimum wage in California is determined based on the number of employees.
-The minimum wage for employers with 25 employees or less is $1.00 per hour less than it is for employers with 26 or more employees.
+The minimum wage in California was determined based on the number of employees until 2023.
+The minimum wage for employers with 25 employees or less was $1.00 per hour less than it is for employers with 26 or more employees.
 There are some employees who are exempt from the minimum wage law, such as outside salespersons, individuals who are the parent, spouse, or child of the employer, and apprentices regularly indentured under the State Division of Apprenticeship Standards.

 As of July 1, 2020, the minimum wage in California was $12.00 or $13.00 per hour depending on the number of employees.